rbms-bsc/DCRMR/_pages/Ppdm/Date-of-manufacture.md

 <a name="4.225.5.6">4.225.5.6</a> **Dates not of the Julian or Gregorian calendar.**  If the date of manufacture is based on a calendar other than the Julian or Gregorian calendar, transcribe the date and supply the equivalent Julian or Gregorian year(s) in square brackets.
 For manifestations issued before 1582, supply the equivalent Julian date(s).
 For later manifestations, supply the equivalent Gregorian date(s).

-*Optionally,* if the date of manufacture includes a day/month based on a calendar other than the Julian or Gregorian calendar, transcribe the date and supply the equivalent Julian or Gregorian day/month in square brackets.
+*Optionally*, if the date of manufacture includes a day/month based on a calendar other than the Julian or Gregorian calendar, transcribe the date and supply the equivalent Julian or Gregorian day/month in square brackets.
 Use the sequence: day, month, year.

 <a name="4.225.5.7">4.225.5.7</a> **Multiple adjustments or additions.** If the date of manufacture requires more than a single adjustment or addition, provide all the supplied information within the same set of square brackets and a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) if necessary (see [4.226.8.5](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.8.5)).